 The Cheaper by the Dozen house sold for $6.5 million in 2016.

-Here’s how the house looks in the most current Google Streetview photos:
+Here’s how the house looks now:

 It made me do a double-take when I looked it up and saw that it’s red now.
+I wonder if that’s its original color?
+Based on the old photo shown in the kitchen, we can tell it was definitely darker than it was in the movie.

 For more information, check the Coldwell Banker listing held by Lisa Hutchins and my original post about the sets designed for the movie, including the farmhouse the Baker family lived in first.
 Loved that house, too! 🙂